 My recent visit to Red Rocks Amphitheatre was phenomenal, even surreal!
 Not for the obvious reasons, but for who I met there.

 Red Rocks is an hour’s drive from my home.
-A couple of weeks ago I went there to shoot some video and comment on the fact that it was bult by the CCC during the Great Depression.
+I went there to shoot some video and comment on the fact that it was built by the CCC during the Great Depression.
 I wondered at how such a magnificent structure could be built in times of such hardship.
 But while there, I saw an elderly man sitting on a bench and struck up a conversation with him.

 He turned out to be 96-year-old Alfred Sonder on a visit to Denver to visit family.
 But between 1961 and 1966 he was the Deputy Director of NASA’s Gemini Launch Program.
 Yes, you read that right.
 What are the odds of this chance meeting?